 Xiaomi is our strategic partner and our most important customer.
 We sell a wide range of products to Xiaomi, including Xiaomi-branded water purification systems, water purifier filters, as well as other complementary products such as kettles and water quality meters.
-We recorded RMB299.8 million and RMB739.5 million (US\$113.7 million) in net revenues from sales to Xiaomi in 2016 and 2017, respectively, which represented 95.9% and 84.7% of our total net revenues during such periods respectively.
+We may discuss with Xiaomi to expand the product categories that we collaborate with Xiaomi on, which may lead to increase of revenues from Xiaomi, but there is no assurance that such discussion and expansion of cooperation will materialize.
+Historically, we recorded RMB299.8 million, RMB739.5 million and RMB1,311.9 million (US\$190.8 million) in net revenues from sales to Xiaomi in the year ended December 31, 2016, 2017 and 2018, respectively, which represented 95.9%, 84.7% and 51.2% of our total net revenues during such periods respectively.
 We recover all our production costs when we sell our products to Xiaomi, and are additionally entitled to a portion of the respective gross profit when Xiaomi sells these products to end-users.
 Various reasons may lead to Xiaomi's failure to sell these products, many of which are not within our control, including those related to Xiaomi but unrelated to the products we produced and risks that we could not preempt or prevent with commercially reasonable efforts.
-If, for any reason, we cannot maintain our cooperation relationship with Xiaomi or Xiaomi significantly reduces or ceases purchases from us, our business and results of operations may be materially and adversely affected.